evilsocket/backup/README.md

-Backup scripts I use on my drives, instructions:
+Backup scripts I use on my drives.

+## How To

 0) Copy `backup*.*` on your drive root.
 1) Edit the `TO_BACKUP` list of folders and files you want to backup in the `backup_to.sh` script.